lokapal-xyz/education/content/howtodao/01-dao-design/Defining-DAO-Objectives/Role-of-DAOs.md

 weight: 12_000
 ---

-Decentralized Autonomous Organizations (DAOs) do not exist in isolation.
+DAOs do not exist in isolation.
 They are part of a larger decentralized ecosystem that includes blockchain networks, smart contracts, decentralized finance (DeFi), governance frameworks, and even traditional institutions.
 Understanding how a DAO fits into this broader landscape is essential for ensuring its effectiveness and long-term viability.

 ---